imveikka/csc_summerschool_2026/parallel-io/hdf5-self-study/README.md

 // Data to be written
 double data[4] = { 1.0, 2.0, 3.0, 4.0 };

-// Define memory space (memspace) for writing, ie. shape of the source data.
+// Define memory space (memspace) for writing, i.e. shape of the source data.
 Just 1D array of length 4 in this case hsize_t memspaceDims[1] = { 4 };
 hid_t memspace = H5Screate_simple(1, memspaceDims, NULL);